asakusuma/ventana/README.md

 Returns the [Element.getBoundingClientRect()](https://developer.mozilla.org/en-US/docs/Web/API/Element/getBoundingClientRect) equivalent value for the viewport.
 You can pass an offset object that expects any combination of the following properties: top, left, bottom, right.

-## How it works
+## Primitive Abstractions

 Under the hood, there are two main abstractions used to implement Ventana: streams and queues.

 #### Streams
-Ventana streams are barebones, essentially just lists of listeners with the ability to filter on values and work nicely with queues.
+The Ventana stream is a simple abstraction around lists of listeners with the ability to filter on values and work nicely with queues.
 Listeners can be functions, other streams, or queues.
 You write a single value to the stream, and each listener gets called with that value.
 Streams are used to represent a single type of repeatable event, like the user scrolling or the window being re-sized.
 In the later case, the value being passed by the stream could be the updated dimensions of the window.

 #### Queues
 Ventana queues represent a set of objects that can receive a stream of values, i.e. a Stream.
 Queues are usually an abstraction above a paired stream.
 For instance, a queue can represent a list of DOM objects that need to be modified when the user scrolls.
 In this example, a stream representing scroll events could be piped into the queue representing the DOM objects.